Medical expert of the article

 - Injury:

-- closed head trauma, causing the development of carotid cavernous fistula.
+- closed head injury causing the development of carotid-cavernous fistula.

 Viral keratitis

-The main manifestation of viral keratitis caused by the herpes simplex virus is point clouding of the cornea.
-Sometimes, with acute primary infection, opacities are transformed into dendritic keratitis, usually combined with damage to the skin.
-Assign antiviral drugs, such as idoxuridine, triflurotimidine or acyclovir.
+The main manifestation of viral keratitis caused by the herpes simplex virus is punctate opacities of the cornea.
+Sometimes, in acute primary infection, opacities are transformed into dendritic keratitis, usually combined with skin lesions.
+Antiviral drugs such as idoxuridine, triflurotimidine or acyclovir are prescribed.

-There are keratitis, characterized by the formation of deep infiltrates without signs of purulent inflammation (for example, discoid).
-In these cases, treatment is carried out by antiviral agents in combination with steroid preparations.
+Keratitis characterized by the formation of deep infiltrates without signs of purulent inflammation (for example, discoid) occurs.
+In these cases, treatment is carried out with antiviral agents in combination with steroid drugs.

-Other viral keratitis, not prone to purulent inflammation and ulceration, include adenoviral keratitis, keratitis in a molluscum contagiosum, papillomatous and warty forms of the disease and the Epstein-Barr virus.
+Other viral keratitis that are not prone to purulent inflammation and ulceration include adenoviral keratitis, keratitis in molluscum contagiosum, papillomatous and warty forms of the disease, and the Epstein-Barr virus.

 Keratitis of fungal etiology

-Keratitis, due to fungal flora, occurs in weakened children or in the presence of concomitant diseases of the organ of vision.
-An example is immunologically weakened children receiving general steroid therapy, patients with long-term non-healing wounds, as well as traumatized eyes or those suffering from the syndrome of "dry" eyes.
+Keratitis caused by fungal flora occurs in weakened children or in the presence of concomitant diseases of the organ of vision.
+Examples are immunologically weakened children receiving general steroid therapy, patients with long-term non-healing wounds, as well as those who have suffered an eye injury or suffer from dry eye syndrome.

 Pathogens